October 30, 2019

 Storage and shipping of large-scale protein solutions are important steps on the way from an active agent to the final end product.
 If those steps are carried out at a temperature above the solution’s freezing point, this can lead to detrimental shear stress as well as microbial contamination.
 As a consequence, freezing those agents and shipping them in a frozen state can prevent these issues.
 In order to do that, many factors have to be considered, such as the precise handling of the supply chain and the cold chain.

 At Single Use Support, we have set ourselves the goal to provide the biopharmaceutical industry with solutions that support them in increasing the reliability of storage and shipping and in turn minimizing the loss of valuable high-quality drug substance.
-To do that, we developed a freeze thaw platform that enables bulk freezing and thawing of large quantities of solution, including lab freezer and pharmaceutical freezer.
+To do that, we developed a freeze thaw platform that enables bulk freezing of drug substance and thawing of drug substance, including lab freezer and pharmaceutical freezer.